jacques/docs.npmjs.com/content/orgs/preexisting-packages.md

 that are also:

-- an admin member of the org, for org-scoped packages
+- an admin member of the package's org, for org-scoped packages
 - the user, for user-scoped packages
 - the last publisher on a public package*